TRILLION ENERGY INTERNATIONAL - GuruFocus.com

 About the Company

-Trillion is an oil and gas producing company with multiple assets throughout Turkey and Bulgaria.
+Trillion Energy is an oil and gas producer with assets in Turkey and Bulgaria.
 The Company is 49% owner of the SASB natural gas field, one of the Black Sea’s first and largest-scale natural gas development projects; a 19.6% (except three wells with 9.8%) interest in the Cendere oil field; and in Bulgaria, the Vranino 1-11 block, a prospective unconventional natural gas property.
 More information may be found on www.sedar.com, and our website.

 Contact